PaulAdutwum/Know_Before_You_Go_-Restaurant_Vibe/QUICKSTART.md

-# 🚀 VibeFinder - Quick Start Guide
+# know Before YOU GO

 Welcome to **VibeFinder** - Your AI-powered restaurant discovery platform!